DataCite Metadata Schema

 The FAIRDOMHub is a publicly available resource build using the SEEK software, which enables collaborations within the scientific community.
 FAIRDOM will establish a support and service network for European Systems Biology.
 It will serve projects in standardizing, managing and disseminating data and models in a FAIR manner: Findable, Accessible, Interoperable and Reusable.
 FAIRDOM is an initiative to develop a community, and establish an internationally sustained Data and Model Management service to the European Systems Biology community.
 FAIRDOM is a joint action of ERA-Net EraSysAPP and European Research Infrastructure ISBE.

 ORCID is an open, non-profit, community-driven effort to create and maintain a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.
-ORCID is unique in its ability to reach across disciplines, research sectors and national boundaries.
-It is a hub that connects researchers and research through the embedding of ORCID identifiers in key workflows, such as research profile maintenance, manuscript submissions, grant applications, and patent applications.
-ORCID provides two core functions: (1) a registry to obtain a unique identifier and manage a record of activities, and (2) APIs that support system-to-system communication and authentication.
+The ORCID Registry is a repository of unique researcher identifiers which allows researchers to manage a record of their research activities.
+In addition, there are APIs that support system-to-system communication and authentication.
 ORCID makes its code available under an open source license, and will post an annual public data file under a CC0 waiver for free download.

 The CancerData site is an effort of the Medical Informatics and Knowledge Engineering team (MIKE for short) of Maastro Clinic, Maastricht, The Netherlands.
 It offers a central, online repository for the sustained storage of clinical protocols, publications and research datasets.
 The data that are offered can vary from documents, spreadsheets to (bio-)medical images and treatment simulations.
 CancerData is a registered member of DataCite, which is an international consortium and member of the International DOI Foundation.
 Via DataCite, we have the ability to offer persistent identifiers to the datasets via the registration of Digital Object Identifiers (DOI).